matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 ### Controlled use

-Maybe going cold turkey isn't for you because you need it for work/connection or you simply don't want to go to fully disconnect.
+Maybe going cold turkey isn't for you because you need it for work/connection or you simply don't want to fully disconnect.
 That is fine and an alternative would be to restrict the usage.
 There are a number of modern mechanisms on phones to restrict usage to a certain amount of time or during certain times of the day.
 This prevents the default scrolling habit which is generally the most intrusive.